formio/uag/README.md

 #### BASE_URL
 The ```BASE_URL``` is used to communicate to the AI agent the public domain that is hosting the UAG server.
 This value is provided within the ```.well-known``` definitions for the OIDC (PKCE) authentication.
 If this is not correct, then the AI agent will not be able to authenticate into the UAG.

-**This needs to be the publically accessible domain that you are hosting your UAG.**
+**This needs to be the publicly accessible domain that you are hosting your UAG.**

 For example, ```BASE_URL: https://forms.mysite.com```.

 #### LOGIN_FORM
-This is the publically accessible URL to the Login form of your Project or OSS deployment.
+This is the publicly accessible URL to the Login form of your Project or OSS deployment.
 This provides the URL that is loaded when the user navigates to ```{{ BASE_URL }}/auth/authorize```.
 If you navigate to this URL, and the page says that you cannot load the form, then this is because your LOGIN_FORM environment variable is not pointing to the correct form JSON endpoint of your project.

 For example:
  - Enterprise Example: ```LOGIN_FORM: https://forms.mysite.com/myproject/user/login```
  - OSS Example:  ```LOGIN_FORM: https://forms.mysite.com/user/login```

 ### Node.js (Express):
-With the Node.js environment, you can import the UAG within a locally running Node.js and Express.js envioronment.
+With the Node.js environment, you can import the UAG within a locally running Node.js and Express.js environment.
 This works by first importing the UAG module and "use"ing it within an Express.js application.
-First, you will install the uag inside of your Node.js Express application like the following.
+First, you will install the UAG inside of your Node.js Express application like the following.

 ```npm install --save @formio/uag```